AdobeDocs/experience-manager-cloud-service.en/help/forms/create-or-customize-themes-for-adaptive-forms-core-components.md

 The theme is deployed using a front-end pipeline.

 1. To deploy the customized theme, create the front-end pipeline.
-Learn [how to set up a pipeline to deploy customized theme](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/onboarding/journey/developers.html#setup-pipeline).
+Learn [how to set up a frontend pipeline to deploy customized theme](https://experienceleague.adobe.com/docs/experience-manager-learn/getting-started-wknd-tutorial-develop/enable-frontend-pipeline-devops/create-frontend-pipeline.html).

    ![create front-endpipeline](/help/forms/assets/canvas-theme-frontendpipeline.gif)